jynkang/Travel-Map/README.md

 # Travel-Map
-Mapping my travels one trip at a time
+Mapping my travels

-Using R to create a travel map:
+Using R to create a travel map: \n
-Plot multiple points from a csv file
+Plot multiple points from a csv file \n
 Create interactive map that can be zoomed in and out